jsanders108/abstract-wallet-app/README.md

 # Smart Contract Wallet Generator App

-This React app allows a user to generate a smart contract wallet using account abtraction--and then use it to send and/or receive MATIC.
+This React app allows a user to generate a smart contract wallet using account abstraction--and then use it to send and/or receive MATIC.
 Smart contract wallet accounts provide advantages over traditional externally owned wallet accounts (EOA).
 Specifically, they are more secure and programmable, which gives users greater control over their assets.

 ## Description